Non-English football clubs in the FA Cup

 The Football Association Challenge Cup, commonly known as the FA Cup, is a knockout competition in English association football.
 It is the oldest football competition in the world, having commenced in 1871.

 Although the competition is the national cup of England, numerous clubs from outside England have participated in the tournament, with some still doing so as of 2016.

+Scottish clubs competed from the tournaments inauguration until 1887, while clubs from Ireland, in what is now Northern Ireland, competed from 1887 until 1891.

+All clubs from Wales were eligible for the FA Cup until the formation of the League of Wales in 1992.
+Since then only clubs remaining in the English football pyramid have competed.
+In 1927 Cardiff City won the tournament making them the only non English team to win the competition.
+Prior to this, the tournament was often referred to as the 'English Cup' however use of the term died out after Cardiff's win.

+Teams from the Channel Islands have competed in the qualifying rounds in recent years.

 Guernsey

 Although St. Martins and Vale Recreation have competed in the FA Vase, Guernsey FC are the only club from the Bailiwick of Guernsey to have competed in the FA Cup.
 Formed in 2011, they first entered the competition in 2013, reaching the 2nd qualifying round.
 Under FA rules, Guernsey must play any home replay at a neutral English venue – as of 2015, they had played six games in the competition – four away and two 'home' replays in England.

 Although sides from Isle of Man and Jersey had competed in the FA Vase, Guernsey FC remained the only club from the crown dependencies to have played in the FA Cup until Jersey Bulls in 2021.
 The football associations of each crown dependency has County Football Association status within the Football Association.